XeroHero/xerohero/README.md

 ### Hi there 👋
 ## 🔭 I’m currently
-- SDET (in transition) at Amazon Devices Division - Shoreditch London Corp Office (LHR16)
+- Systems Engineer at Amazon Devices Division - Shackelton Dublin Corp Office (DUB12)

 ## 🌱 I’m currently learning...
 - Algorithms and Data Structures through Java.
 Find out more about it on the associated [GitHub Repo](https://github.com/XeroHero/Common-Sense-Data-Structures-and-Algorithms).